MicrosoftDocs/SupportArticles-docs/support/azure/active-directory/error-code-AADSTS50011-reply-url-mismatch.md

 ---
-title: Error AADSTS50011 - The reply URL specified in the request does not match the reply URLs configured for the application <GUID>.
+title: Error AADSTS50011 with SAML authentication - The reply URL specified in the request does not match the reply URLs configured for the application.
 description: Describes a problem in which you receive reply URL does not match error when signing in to SAML-based Single Sign-On configured app. ms.date: 06/08/2023 ms.reviewer: bernawy ms.service: active-directory ms.subservice: app-mgmt
 ---
-# Error AADSTS50011 - The reply URL specified in the request does not match
+# Error AADSTS50011 with SAML authentication - The reply URL specified in the request does not match

 This article provides a resolution to the AADSTS50011 error that occurs during federated authentication with Azure Active Directory (Azure AD).